Zywave/booster/src/_areas/design-system/components/spinners.md

 <!--StartFragment-->

-A spinner informs users that content or data is loading.
+A Spinner informs users that content or data is loading.
 Use Spinners if the process takes less than five seconds to load.

 <!--EndFragment-->